-When Steve and I spent a month in India, I found that there was a lot I didn’t know about Indian food.
+When Steve and I spent a month in India, I found that there was a lot I didn’t know about the foods of India.
 If you like Indian food, you probably go to restaurants in the U.S. and if you’re like me, you always get the same few dishes you know you like.
 I was guilty of not paying much attention to the names other than the basics such as curry or tandoori.
 These are helpful for knowing the basic form and cooking methods but don’t get you very far if you don’t know some vocabulary about the ingredients.
 India is a huge country with many regional specialties.
 I acknowledge that I’m over-simplifying a complex topic.
 Hopefully, the information will aid the first-time traveler to Delhi and nearby environs in surviving the first week of reading menus in India, armed with a few key words.

 Spice Market, Old Delhi